 As the season comes to a close for many gardeners in North America, you may be thinking of some much-deserved “time off” from your garden.
 After all, you’ve spent the last few months caring for plants and probably battling a few garden pests.

 But before you pack in your gardening for this year, why not get a jump on battling next year’s pests?
-That’s right, there are a few things that you can do right now, in the fall, to help you avoid some of next year’s pest problems.
+That’s right, there are a few things that you can do right now, in the fall, to help you avoid bugs in next year’s garden.

 Let’s look at the end-of-season tasks that can help make next year’s gardening season a whole lot smoother.

 If you’re like many gardeners, wedding is probably your least favorite task, but removing weeds one last time is going to give you a leg up on battling pests come spring.
 That’s because a weedy garden can allow many of this year’s pests to survive the winter, giving them a ready supply of food and shelter.